juliapalorinne/dsatter/node-client/README.md

                         service for active node-servers.
 ```

 When the client is terminated it will save the settings in a file called `config.ini`, which is interpreted at startup.
-If this file does not exist then it will use default settings.
+Default values are used if this file does not exist or any setting is missing from it.